OwOHamper/awoken/README.md

 ### Browser Version
 Play the latest version directly in your browser at [awoken.sk](https://awoken.sk)

-## Development
-(Add information about the development environment, required dependencies, and how to set up the project for further development)

 ## Credits
 Developed by Team "Chorá Puma":
 - Teodor Barča - Python Programmer